Articdive/JNoise/.github/README.md

 ### Picking your Noise Algorithm.

-The JNoise library supports "Perlin", "OpenSimplex", "Value", "Worley" and "White" noise.
+The JNoise library supports "Perlin", "OpenSimplex", "Value", "Worley" (Cellular) and "White" noise.

 It also supports modules with which you can octavate (fractalize) and combine different noise types.